EOSIO/eos/docs/01_nodeos/03_plugins/chain_plugin/index.md

                                         Safely shut down node when free space remaining in the chain state database
                                         drops below this size (in MiB).
-  --backing-store arg (=rocksdb)        The storage for state, NATIVE or
+  --backing-store arg (=chainbase)      The storage for state, chainbase or
-                                        ROCKSDB
+                                        rocksdb
   --rocksdb-threads arg (=1)            Number of rocksdb threads for flush and
                                         compaction
   --rocksdb-files arg (=-1)             Max number of rocksdb files to keep
                                         open. -1 = unlimited.
+  --rocksdb-write-buffer-size arg (=134217728)
+                                        Size of a single rocksdb memtable --rocksdb-target-file-size-base arg (=52428800)
+                                        Size of a level-1 file --rocksdb-max-bytes-for-level-base arg (=536870912)
-  --reversible-blocks-db-size-mb arg (=340)
+                                        Maximum data size for level-1 --reversible-blocks-db-size-mb arg (=340)
                                         Maximum size (in MiB) of the reversible blocks database